 The off-site discount rental locations require a long walk with all your luggage and gear to get to the shuttle pick-up.
 Then you may have a potentially long wait in winter weather for the shuttle.
 Once you finally get to the counter, the company may not have the car you reserved and want to charge you more money to get a car that will work for you.
 And in our experience, the condition of the cars did not meet expectations.
 You do not need that stress on your vacation.

 If you are looking to save money on a car rental, be smart.
 Go with a major brand that's at the airport to save time and hassle.
-Did you know you can unlock more savings when you bundle the rental car with your hotel or ticket booking with Undercover Tourist?
-Just add the rental to your hotel booking.
-And we only work with reputable rental car companies.
+Did you know you can unlock more savings when you bundle your rental car with your hotel or ticket booking with Undercover Tourist?
+Just add the rental to your hotel booking for instant savings!

 We hope you found our tips to save on flights to Utah hopful.
 Keep in mind that once you land in Utah, you'll need to get around.
 You can get a hoppin' deal on a rental car, which gives you the most flexibility in your journey.
 Keep in mind we also book discount ski hotels at Park City, Utah, you can get a jump on saving when you book through Undercover Tourist.
 We love saving money!